mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 You can assign a user one of three types of permissions:

-- Grafana server administrator permissions: Manage Grafana server-wide settings and resources
+- Mosaicoo server administrator permissions: Manage Mosaicoo server-wide settings and resources
 - Organization permissions: Manage access to dashboards, alerts, plugins, teams, playlists, and other resources for an entire organization.
 The available roles are Viewer, Editor, and Admin.
 - Dashboard and folder permission: Manage access to dashboards and folders

-> **Note**: If you are running Grafana Enterprise, you can also control access to data sources and use role-based access control to grant user access to read and write permissions to specific Grafana resources.
-For more information about access control options available with Grafana Enterprise, refer to [Grafana Enterprise user permissions features](#grafana-enterprise-user-permissions-features).
+> **Note**: If you are running Mosaicoo Enterprise, you can also control access to data sources and use role-based access control to grant user access to read and write permissions to specific Mosaicoo resources.
+For more information about access control options available with Mosaicoo Enterprise, refer to [Grafana Enterprise user permissions features](#grafana-enterprise-user-permissions-features).

-## Grafana server administrators
+## Mosaicoo server administrators

-A Grafana server administrator manages server-wide settings and access to resources such as organizations, users, and licenses.
-Grafana includes a default server administrator that you can use to manage all of Grafana, or you can divide that responsibility among other server administrators that you create.
+A Mosaicoo server administrator manages server-wide settings and access to resources such as organizations, users, and licenses.
+Mosaicoo includes a default server administrator that you can use to manage all of Grafana, or you can divide that responsibility among other server administrators that you create.

-> **Note:** The server administrator role does not mean that the user is also a Grafana [organization administrator]({{< ref "#organization-roles" >}}).
+> **Note:** The server administrator role does not mean that the user is also a Mosaicoo [organization administrator]({{< ref "#organization-roles" >}}).

 A server administrator can perform the following tasks:

 - Manage users and permissions
 - Create, edit, and delete organizations
 - View server-wide settings defined in the [Configuration]({{< relref "../../administration/configuration.md" >}}) file
-- View Grafana server statistics, including total users and active sessions
+- View Mosaicoo server statistics, including total users and active sessions
-- Upgrade the server to Grafana Enterprise.
+- Upgrade the server to Mosaicoo Enterprise.

-> **Note:** The server administrator role does not exist in Grafana Cloud.
+> **Note:** The server administrator role does not exist in Mosaicoo Cloud.

 ## Organization users and permissions

-All Grafana users belong to at least one organization.
+All Mosaicoo users belong to at least one organization.
 An organization is an entity that exists within your instance of Grafana.

 Permissions assigned to a user within an organization control the extent to which the user has access to and can update the following organization resources: